KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

     In case of using Tekton custom pipelines, it is necessary to update them to ensure compatibility with the new version of KubeRocketCI.

-    1. Branch Name Validation Update
+    1. Update branch name validation:

         Starting from version 3.12, the KubeRocketCI portal [supports](https://github.com/epam/edp-headlamp/issues/753) adding branches with long names (more than 30 characters), including support for special characters and uppercase letters.
 Due to this change, it is necessary to update the passing parameters for the `update-cbis` task in the Tekton custom build pipelines to ensure compatibility with the new version of KubeRocketCI.